TheDatabytes/TheDatabytes/README.md

 ## 🚀 Featured Projects

-Below are some of the projects I'm most proud of.
+Below are some of the projects we're currently working on.
 Feel free to explore and contribute!

 - [Project Name 1](GitHub-Project-Link) - Brief description.
 - [Project Name 2](GitHub-Project-Link) - Brief description.